- Scholarship from African Schools (an all-round award)

 A reference from the candidate’s current school will also be taken into consideration.

-For external candidates the Academic Scholarship papers also serve as examinations for entry to the School.
+For external candidates, the Academic Scholarship papers also serve as examinations for entry to Gresham’s.

 Please use the links below to view sample papers.

 Year 9 English Scholarship Paper Sample 1

 Year 9 English Scholarship Paper Sample 2

 The selection of music scholars is by audition and interview with a panel of music staff.
 At the audition candidates will be asked to perform two contrasting pieces on their principle instrument, which may include voice, and one on another instrument.
 Their first instrument should be approximately Grade V, although it is not necessary to have taken the Associated Board exam.
 An experience accompanist will be available.
 Ability on a second instrument (or voice) is usual but not mandatory.
 In selecting music for performance it is worth bearing in mind that a virtuoso or ostentatious piece is not always the best way for candidates to display their skill.

 Each candidate will be given sight-reading tests and a short series of aural tests.
 It is anticipated that applicants will have a working knowledge of music theory.
 Gresham’s would be interested to see any compositions or special music projects candidates may be working on and these should be brought in the day, although there is no requirement for candidates to bring these.

 Candidates must supply a scholarship CV.
 A reference from the Head of the candidate’s school and Head of Music will also be taken into consideration.

 Successful Music Scholars will also benefit from 30 free music lessons per instrument for a maximum of two instruments per year in addition to a fee reduction of up to 20%.